-Please note that an Elevon setup can be achieved by creating a new Airplane model with 2 Ailerons and No Tail surfaces and Elevon mixing is automatically built.
+An Elevon setup can be achieved by creating a new Airplane model with 2 Ailerons and No Tail surfaces, which will result in Elevon mixing being automatically built.
 The default mix weights are 50% to give a total 100% if both aileron and elevator are applied simultaneously.